-- (i) Mention the names of the committees of the Board. - (ii) For each committee, mention the summarized terms of reference and
+- (i) Mention the names of the committees of the Board. - (ii) For each committee, mention the summarized terms of reference and provide the following details.

-Sr. No. Member of Committee since Capacity (i.e., Executive/ Non- Executive/ Chairman/ Executive/ Non- Meetings of the share No. of shares held in the Promoter nominee/ Independent) Held Attended HFC 1.
+Sr. No. Member of Committee since Capacity (i.e., Executive/ Non- Executive/ Chairman/ Number of Meetings of the Committee No. of shares held in the Promoter nominee/ Independent) Held Attended HFC 1.
 Chairperson 2.